 If prices scare you, developers Acid Wizard have intentionally released Darkwood for free on Pirate Bay.

 System Shock 2 kicked a particular flavour of first-person survival horror games into gear.
 It boasts an open-ended structure, with an endless maze of decks and quarters that promote exploration and discovery.
-It is a lot like being stuck in a haunted John Lewis.
+It is a lot like being stuck in a haunted John Lewis, except with psychic death monkeys.

 The faster-than-light Von Braun is a persistent world that appears to exist and unfold even while your back is turned – building a heightened sense of place aboard the scarcely populated starship.

-But it is corrupted artificial intelligence SHODAN who cements System Shock 2’s position as one of the greatest horror games to have ever graced our fair platform.
+But it is corrupted artificial intelligence SHODAN who makes System Shock 2 one of the greatest horror games to have ever graced our fair platform.
 Right up there with HAL 9000 in the soothingly voiced yet subtly evil computer stakes, she torments and tricks you endlessly, transforming an already terrifying survival RPG into an isolationist horror classic.

 Nightmares aren’t much like horror games; they don’t tend to have rules that make sense.
 But Amnesia: The Dark Descent is genuinely nightmarish.
 This is a horror game in which monsters can get at you no matter what, in which sneaking and hiding from these creatures is your only means of self-defence, and in which simply looking at the monsters can drive you insane.